Progress report for LNE19-378

 The soil moisture change over the time in an irrigation event from start to 5 hours later

 5. Preliminary study for the automated irrigation in peach orchard

-Figure below shows three irrigation events we applied to the peach orchard.
+Figure below shows three irrigation events we applied to the peach orchard in 2020.
 Currently, the irrigation was applied remotely through the IoT platform to turn on/off the solenoid valve.
 In the future, with the defined threshold, the irrigation can be applied automatically by the IoT platform.